 4. Examine your purpose

 Make sure there are four pieces to your goal: audience, behavior, status, and degree of mastery.
 For each, identify and label the ingredient.
-Here A, B, C, D should have each objective:
+Here A, B, C, and D should have each objective:

 Audience: It is important that your purpose is to identify people who will learn.
 Typically this would include the word “beginner” or “participant”.